dobernike/learn-web/theory/content/React/Framework_Features.md

 /* ..and some actions that modify the state */ todoStore.todos[0] = {
-  title: "Take a walk",
+  title: 'Take a walk',
-  completed: false
+  completed: false,
 };
 // -> synchronously prints 'Completed 0 of 1 items'